leafingio/monolithic-node-seed/README.md

 ### Emails
 You can send emails using your preferred transport.
 I have configured a stub transport for development and testing purposes, AWS SES transport and Gmail transport.
 Modify the environment variables as you want such as transport to use in environments or credentials.
+You can use handlebars templates with emails.
+See signup example.

 #### Email Method
 Import with rootRequire the leafing libraries and use the email library to send emails.